Adil al-Kalbani: Career as Imam

 After a brief stint working at the mosque in Riyadh Airport, he moved on to working as an Imam at the more prominent King Khalid Mosque.
 He once dreamed that he had become the imam at the Great Mosque of Mecca; two years later, in 2008, he was selected by King Abdullah to lead the tarawih prayers at the mosque.

 In Japan's city of Bandu, a center of Minhaj-ul-Quran was visited by Al-Kalbani on June 30, 2013.

 Al-Kalbani has said he is not a Shaykh (an authority in religious matters) but a Qari.

 Personal life

 He has two wives and twelve children.

 Views

 Church bells

 In a tweet, al-Kalbani stated that the non-existence of church bells in Saudi Arabia pleased him.

 Mecca crane collapse

 Al-Kalbani criticised a tweet from a Saudi poet that said that the cranes that collapsed in Mecca "fell to the ground in prayer".
 Al-Kalbani said that this was the "stupidest kind of nonsense".
 He sarcastically suggested that the other cranes did not collapse because they were "liberal".

-Salafism

-Al-Kalbani stated that Salafism is a source of ISIL ideology.